maximbaz/dotfiles/README.md

 > Terminal turns red when you are on production, yellow on staging, etc.

-☑ Remember brightness levels on battery and on AC, restore last value when power source changes.
+☑ Automatically adjust brightness level based on screen contents and amount of ambient light around.

-> Useful for automatically dimming screen when switching to battery power.
+> Useful for working at night, e.g. by dimming screen when switching from a dark terminal to a bright browser.

 ☑ Automatically backup the list of installed packages (pacman and AUR).